Gas central heating boilers

 your house warm.
 The basic idea of central heating is really simple:

-you have an easily controllable furnace, fuelled by gas, in a handy
+you have a boiler (an easily controllable furnace, fueled by gas) in a handy

 place like your kitchen or bathroom and it uses water, moved by an